 Miriam Coronel Ferrer

-Miriam Coronel Ferrer became the first woman to chair the Government Negotiating Panel for Peace Talks with the Moro Islamic Liberation Front.
-She is hugely influential and most recently known for her leadership role in the comprehensive agreement on the Bangsamoro, which was adopted in March 2014, signaling the end of the five decade armed conflict between Moro combatants and the government.
+Miriam Coronel Ferrer is the first woman in the world to have signed a major peace agreement as Chief Negotiator of one of the parties, status achieved by chairing the Government Negotiating Panel for Peace Talks with the Moro Islamic Liberation Front.
+The Comprehensive Agreement on the Bangsamoro was adopted in March 2014, ending five decades of armed conflict between MILF combatants and the Philippine government.

-For years, Miriam has led national and international peace building initiatives.
-She co-founded in October 2005 the Sulong CARHRIHL, a national network of organizations promoting the observance of the Comprehensive Agreement on Respect for Human Rights and International Humanitarian Law, serving as its lead convener.
-Thanks to her efforts, the Sulong CARHRIHL facilitated the drafting of the National Action Plan on the United Nations Security Council Resolution 1325 on Women and Peacebuilding that ultimately became adopted by the Philippines Government in 2010.
+Additionally, Miriam co-founded the Sulong Comprehensive Agreement on Respect for Human Rights and International Humanitarian Law (Sulong CARHRIHL) which promotes compliance of the Philippine Government and the Communist Party of the Philippines-National Democratic Front to the signed agreement.
+The network was instrumental in facilitating the drafting of the National Action Plan on the United Nations Security Council Resolution 1325 on Women, Peace, and Security that was subsequently adopted by the Philippine Government in 2010.